 - Reduced feeling of depression among caregivers and care receivers

 - Better management of Dementia Home Care

-- Delaying onset of later stages of Dementia by involving patients in cognitive activities
+- Delaying the onset of later stages of Dementia by involving patients in cognitive activities

-While Dementia treatment and management remains challenging in India, education and awareness programmes will over time improve our ability to face the Dementia challenge more fully.
+While Dementia treatment and management remains challenging in India, education and awareness programs will over time improve our ability to face the Dementia challenge more fully.